wenbo5565/AppliedProject_CarDetection/ProjectWriteUp.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-I found bounding boxes are not smooth from frame to frame.
-For detecting any bounding box for current frame, I haven't leverage any information from previous frames.
-If I can think of some way to use the information, bounding box would become more smooth from frame to frame.
+I found bounding boxes are flickering from frame to frame.
+To solve this issue, I keep track of previous 15 detected heatmaps and average over them to obtain a heatmap for the current frame.
+The flickering effect becomes less sever.

+The mannual feature extractions and slide-window-search approach is time-consuming.
+In addition, all the extracted features might be overfitted only to this specific camera (lightness condition and perspective).
+If time permitted, I would try the neural network approach.